stemhacks/hourofcode-workshop/README.md

 Programming is a skill that can be applied to hundreds of different subjects.
 Today we are going to explore some examples of these and see how coding can relate to you.
 Below are different links separated by category that show off what coding can do and how it could help you explore your interests.

+Our recommendation is that you open the different links in new tabs by right-clicking or double clicking on the link and then clicking "open in new tab"

 ## Mathematics